bwburnsides/BW8cpu/docs/instruction-set-architecture.md

 # 🔧 BW8 Instruction Set Architecture Specification

 The BW8cpu instruction set contains the following instructions.
-Each instruction has several opcodes that implement various combinations of operands and addressing mode variations on their base behavior.
+Many instructions has several opcodes that implement various combinations of operands and addressing mode variations on their base behavior.
 These will be discussed below.

 Mnemonic                                        | Name
 ----------------------------------------------- | ------------------------------